bitfocus/companion-module-evertz-dreamcatcher/README.md

 - Output

+---

+## Next Clip

+Advances playback to the next clip in a playlist on the selected output.

+Options:

+- Output

 Use when:

+- Playing through a playlist manually
-- Finishing a clip mark
+- Stepping forward through a sequence of clips
-- Defining the end of a replay or highlight

 ---